ToolJet/ToolJet/README.md

 ## Features

 - Visual app builder with widgets, such as tables, charts, modals, buttons, dropdowns, and more.
+- All widgets are responsive
 - Mobile 📱 & desktop layouts 🖥
-- Dark mode 🌛
+- Dark mode
-- Connect to databases, APIs, and external services.
+- Connect to databases, cloud storages and APIs.
-- Deploy on-premise (supports docker, kubernetes, heroku, and more)
+- Deploy on-premise (supports Docker, Kubernetes, Heroku, AWS EC2, Google Cloud Run, and more).
 - Granular access control on organization-level and app-level.
 - Write JS code almost anywhere in the builder.
 - Query editors for all supported data sources.